 Importance of Displaying Tickets.
 We want to provide the highest level of common sense security and safety for our community.
 An important element of this practice is to pay attention to who enters our building.
 With this in mind, we ask you to voluntarily display your ticket as you enter or your ID when asking for will‑call tickets.
-Please remember to bring the tickets that were mailed to you earlier this month, which contain your name and the entire schedule for the Rosh HaShanah and Yom Kippur services.
+Please remember to bring the tickets that were mailed to you, which show your name and the entire schedule for the Rosh Hashanah and Yom Kippur services.
 Tickets purchased after August 20 will be waiting for you at the greeters desk if they did not arrive in the mail.

 L'shanah tovah u-metukah – to a good and pleasant year.